 The R&D Tax Credit incentive is designed to encourage innovation and increase spending on R&D activities for companies operating in the Ireland.

-It’s one of the Irish government’s top incentives for encouraging investment in research and development.
-The credit is calculated at 25% of qualifying expenditure and is used to reduce a company's Corporation Tax (CT) and the good news is that R&D Tax Credits for SMEs was increased to 30% for accounting period starting on or after the 1st January 2020.
+The current R&D tax credit rate is calculated at 25% of qualifying expenditure and is used to reduce a company's Corporation Tax (CT) and the good news is that R&D Tax Credits for SMEs was increased to 30% for accounting period starting on or after the 1st January 2020.

 Many businesses don’t realise that they qualify for R&D Tax Credits or that they are not claiming their full entitlement.
 In 2018, the Irish government supported businesses with €475m in R&D tax credit funding.